James Curtis Bird

 At the end of his career, he was an important figure with the company in the Red River Colony.
-It was there he married his last wife, having had one or more previous wives according to the custom of the country.
+It was there that he married his last wife, having had one or more previous wives according to the customs of the country.
 He retired there and had a large property at what is now Birds Hill which was named after him.

 His last son, Curtis James Bird, inherited this property and became a prominent part of the larger community.
 His third son, James Bird (Jimmy Jock) had a long career as a free trader and sometimes company employee.